 You have more?
 Bring it on…

-First of all people are often asking whether the consolidator sites like hotels.com and lastminute.com (and legions of other ones) are the best bet for getting a hotel room.
+First of all people are often asking whether the consolidator sites like hotels.com and lastminute.com (and legions of other ones) are the best bet for getting a hotel room with coupons from here.
 The answer here is ‘maybe’.
 If getting the cheapest hotel room is the most important factor

 – then you´ve come to the wrong website…